graphql/graphql-spec/Section 3 -- Type System.md

 }
 ```

-The type of a field argument can be a Scalar, as it was in this example, or an
+The type of an object field argument can be any Input type.
-Enum.
-It can also be an Input Object, covered later in this document, or it can
-be any wrapping type whose underlying base type is one of those three.

 #### Object Field deprecation